-- Establish MOU's between precinct organisations for the joint use of function, teaching and lecture theatre space to meet all organisation needs. - Establish a research network between key precinct organisations to identify key research areas, opportunities and programs that forward Dubbo as a centre for rural health for NSW. - Establish a workforce planning network between key precinct organisations to identify key workforce needs, and to prioritise education and training pathways between users and providers. - 6.3.
-Strategy 3 Expand economic opportunities
+- 1. Establish MOU's between precinct organisations for the joint use of function, teaching and lecture theatre space to meet all organisation needs. - 2.
+Establish a research network between key precinct organisations to identify key research areas, opportunities and programs that forward Dubbo as a centre for rural health for NSW. - 3. to prioritise education and training pathways between users and providers.

+6.3.
+Strategy 3 - Expand economic opportunities